peteroupc/peteroupc.github.io/bernreq.md

 Suppose there is a coin that shows heads with an unknown probability, $\lambda$.
 The goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on $\lambda$, call it $f(\lambda)$.
 This is the _Bernoulli factory problem_, and it can be solved only for certain functions $f$.
 (For example, flipping the coin twice and taking heads only if exactly one coin shows heads, the probability $2\lambda(1-\lambda)$ can be simulated.)

-Specifically, a function $f$ can be simulated this way only if it's continuous and only if a piecewise polynomial can come between the x-axis and $f$ and between the x-axis and $1-f$, or if $f=0$ and $f=1$.
+Specifically, a function $f$ can be simulated this way only if it's continuous and only if a piecewise polynomial can come between the x-axis and $f$ and between the x-axis and $1-f$, or if $f=0$ or $f=1$.

 This page contains several questions about the [**Bernoulli factory**](https://peteroupc.github.io/bernoulli.html) problem.
 Answers to them will greatly improve my pages on this site about Bernoulli factories.
 If you can answer any of them, post an issue in the [**GitHub issues page**](https://github.com/peteroupc/peteroupc.github.io/issues).